grimme-lab/xtb_docs/source/crest.rst

 In the last step the GC procedure is performed to further complete the CRE.
 The number of generated structures in this step is limited to :math:`min(3000,t\times50)` in order to limit the computational cost.
 Furthermore a two-step-filtering procedure is used to optimize the generated geometries, similar to the three-step-filtering before.

-.. note:: The new MTD-GC algorithm is much better than the MF-MF-GC workflow in regards of finding low-energy conformations and complete CREs and as such replaces it as default runtype of ``CREST``.
+.. note:: The new iMTD-GC algorithm is much better than the MF-MF-GC workflow in regards of finding low-energy conformations and complete CREs and as such replaces it as default runtype of ``CREST``.
           Additionally it is much more streamlined from the technical point of view and its implementation makes full use of OMP parallelization (parallelization on a single computer/CPU node).

-Following version 2.6 of  ``CREST`` an iterative version of the MTD-GC workflow (called iMTD-GC) is the default runtype.
-In this slightly different scheme a fewer number of MTDs is conducted, but if a new lower conformer is found the procedure is restarted with this conformer as an input.
+The algorithm is iterative, i.e., if a new lower conformer is found at any point during the sampling the procedure is restarted with this conformer as an input.
-The process is also restarted if a better conformer is found after the normal MD sampling around the lowest conformers or the GC.
-Compared to the regular MTD-GC workflow the optimization thresholds are set differently.
-Hence, for typical drug sized molecules the total CPU time of the iMTD-GC workflow is approximately the same as with MTD-GC, while better CREs are produced.
 All CREs that are found within the iterations are included in the conformer/rotamer ranking process.
 The iMTD-GC worflow is outlined graphically in the figure below.